jackiepareja/dt-spa-v2/README.md

 ### :hammer_and_wrench: Future Features
-> I've decided to build this web application using React to scale it into a mobile application using React Native.
-Dog Tales will also soon have an admin console to manage their clients and contractors, scheduling, payment systems and more!
+> Dog Tales will also soon have an admin console to manage their clients and contractors, scheduling, payment systems and more!
+Moreover, Dog Tales' mobile application will be built using React Native.

 ### :pushpin: pareja.jackie@gmail.com | www.jackiepareja.com